LightAir/rumyzsh/README.md

 sh install.sh
 ```

-If the above URL times out or otherwise fails, you may have to substitute the URL for `https://install.softroot.ru/` to be able to get the script.
+If the above URL times out or otherwise fails, you may have to substitute the URL for `https://install.softroot.ru/` (The method doesn't work yet) to be able to get the script.

 ## Using Ru My Zsh